 Preparation for a lipase test is minimal.
 As with any medical test, follow the advice and instructions of doctors and technicians.

-The doctor usually asks a person to fast for a specified period, typically between 8 and 12 hours, before the blood test.
+The doctor usually asks a person to stop eating for a specified amount of time, typically between 8 and 12 hours, before the blood test.

-A person taking any medications or supplements should tell the doctor about them in advance because some substances interfere with lipase test results.
-The doctor may advise against taking certain medicines before the test.
+A person taking any medications or supplements should tell the doctor about them in advance because some substances can interfere with lipase test results.
+The doctor may also advise against taking certain medications before the test.

 - health history